-DSS allows you to import a dataset through an existing SQL connection by selecting the table that you want to import from a list of the tables in the database, and then creating the dataset.
+Dataiku DSS allows you to import a dataset through an existing SQL connection by selecting the table that you want to import from a list of the tables in the database, and then creating the dataset.

 Writing to a Database¶

-You can directly write data from DSS to an SQL database by using any visual recipe, for example, a sync recipe or a prepare recipe.
+You can directly write data from DSS to an SQL database by using any visual recipe, for example, a Sync recipe or a Prepare recipe.
 You can also write to an SQL database by using certain code recipes, such as a Python recipe or an R recipe.

 When creating the recipes, specify the database as the storage location of the output tables, by using a connection, such as a PostgreSQL connection.

 SQL datasets in DSS are pointers to database tables.
 Therefore, the data is only written in the SQL database.
 Database concepts of rows, columns, and column storage types also apply to the SQL datasets.

 The settings of the SQL connection determine the database and schema where the tables are created.
 DSS also sets the names of the database tables by adding a prefix to the names of the datasets in DSS.